 Link to section 'Overview of Bell' of 'Overview of Bell' Overview of Bell

 Bell is a Community Cluster optimized for communities running traditional, tightly-coupled science and engineering applications.
-Bell is being built through a partnership with Dell and AMD over the summer of 2020.
+Bell was built through a partnership with Dell and AMD over the summer of 2020.
 Bell consists of Dell compute nodes with two 64-core AMD Epyc 7662 "Rome" processors (128 cores per node) and 256 GB of memory.
 All nodes have 100 Gbps HDR Infiniband interconnect and a 6-year warranty.

 Link to section 'Bell Namesake' of 'Overview of Bell' Bell Namesake

 Bell is named in honor of Clara Bell Sessions, minority advocate and Professor and Director of Continuing Education of Nursing.
 More information about her life and impact on Purdue is available in a Biography of Bell.